MilchRatchet/Luminary/LumFileDocs.md

 Meshes must be in the Wavefront OBJ (`*.obj`) file format.
 Geometric vertices, texture coordinates, vertex normals and triangle/quad faces are supported.
 Textures are to be referenced through a `*.mtl` which has the same name as the `*.obj` file.

+>📝 A common cause of light leaking / broken lighting is unrealistic vertex normals.
+Issues appear if the vertex normals represent a surface that is too different from the actual geometry.
+Performing steps like edge splitting often alleviate this issue at the cost of a higher triangle count.

 # Textures

 Textures must be in the Portable Network Graphics (`*.png`) file format.
 They need to have 8 bit channel depth.
 Supported color formats are `Truecolor` (RGB) and `Truecolor with alpha` (RGBA).
 They may use filters but may not be interlaced.
 Textures are used in three different ways: